Nazr-e-Bad

-Nazr-e-Bad (Urdu:; lit: Look of Evil) is a Pakistani black magic-based romantic television drama serial which aired on Hum TV 25 January 2017 replacing previously concluded drama Hatheli.
-It starrs Azfar Rehman and Sarah Khan in leading to pivot roles.
+Nazr-e-Bad (Urdu:; lit: Look of Evil) is a Pakistani black magic-based romantic television drama serial which aired on Hum TV on 25 January 2017, replacing the previously concluded drama Hatheli.
+It stars Azfar Rehman and Sarah Khan in leading to pivot roles.

 The story is penned by Imran Nazir who previously written Mohabbat Aag Si which was strongly hit because of appearance of Azfar Rehman, Sarah Khan and Iffat Rahim and directed by Iqbal Hussain, who is famous for his previously directed drama Seeta Bagri and is produced by Moomal Shunaid under Moomal Entertainment.This serial was a great success and loved by the people because of its reality like most of the times these types of Black Magic are happening in our society.

 Story

 Nazr-e-Bad is a drama about the old superstitious concept of Nazr-e-Bad (evil eye) and black magic.
-The story reveals how jealousy can lead to envy and eventually making people do horrendous things.
+The story reveals how jealousy can lead to envy and eventually make people do horrendous things.
 Shafiq is a simple and common man, who lives with his family in a modest home.
 His brother lives in the same house upstairs.
 Nusrat (Shafiq’s wife and Maham’s mother, played by Fazila Qazi) despises Almas (Pervaiz’s mother, played by Sakina Samo) due to her modest background.
-Nusrat also believes that Almas casts evil eye on her better economic condition.
+Nusrat also believes that Almas casts an evil eye on her better economic condition.
 Maham (played by Sarah Khan) Shafiq’s daughter does not like her cousin Pervaiz, who deeply loves her.
-The story further unfolds, when Nusrat’s nephew Aftab (played by Ali Abbas) asks Maham’s hand in marriage.
+The story further unfolds, when Nusrat’s nephew Aftab (played by Ali Abbas) asks for Maham’s hand in marriage.
 This shakes Pervaiz and his mother Almas, as they wanted Maham to marry Pervaiz.
 In their jealousy and envy, they turn to black magic.
 What happens next is a series of horrendous and unfortunate events.